-- 1. Any display of disrespect, or argumentative behavior toward a person in authority - Defiance, insubordination or flagrant failure to comply with the instructions or directions given by any member of the school administration, faculty or staff, or their designated representative during school or at any school-sponsored or endorsed function - The use of profanity, abusive language, force, intimidation or threat to any member of the administration, faculty, staff or student body-any bullying and/or harassment of others - 4.
+- 1. Any display of disrespect, or argumentative behavior toward a person in authority - Defiance, insubordination or flagrant failure to comply with the instructions or directions given by any member of the school administration, faculty or staff, or their designated representative during school or at any school-sponsored or endorsed function - 3.
+The use of profanity, abusive language, force, intimidation or threat to any member of the administration, faculty, staff or student body-any bullying and/or harassment of others - 4.
 Theft or unauthorized entry into another person's locker/property - 5.
-Willful destruction of school property - Being under the influence of, possessing, distributing, or being in the presence of any alcohol, drugs or drug paraphernalia on the school premises or at schoolsponsored or endorsed activities - Possession or use of fireworks or weapons on the school premises or at any school-sponsored or endorsed activity - 8.
+Willful destruction of school property - 6.
+Being under the influence of, possessing, distributing, or being in the presence of any alcohol, drugs or drug paraphernalia on the school premises or at school- sponsored or endorsed activities - 7.
+Possession or use of fireworks or weapons on the school premises or at any school-sponsored or endorsed activity - 8.
 Use of tobacco/tobacco products or presence in a group where there is such use - Conduct, whether inside or outside the school, that is detrimental to the reputation of the school, that brings unfavorable publicity to the school, or that causes unfavorable criticism of the school in the community.
-Felony arrest or conviction may lead to termination of a student's enrollment at CHS - The school has the right to deny participation in any extracurricular activity to any student who has been arrested, charged, or convicted of a felony, adjudicated delinquent or had adjudication withheld. - 11.
+Felony arrest or conviction may lead to termination of a student's enrollment at CHS - 10.
+The school has the right to deny participation in any extracurricular activity to any student who has been arrested, charged, or convicted of a felony, adjudicated delinquent or had adjudication withheld - 11.
 Activating a false alarm or needlessly initiating a 911 alert

 - 12. Fighting - 13.
 Lying - 14.
 Truancy - 15.
 Failure of a student to immediately and accurately identify him/herself to an administrator or faculty member - 16.
 Bullying, Harassment, and/or Sexual Harassment - 17.
-Any action that the Principal deems serious enough to warrant consideration as a Level 3 offense

-STEP 3: Suspension and Administrative Team conference with the student and parent/guardian STEP 4: Exclusion or expulsion by the Principal.
+Any action that the Principal deems serious enough to warrant consideration as a Level 3 offense - 18.
+Possession and/or distribution of pornography/pornographic materials - 19.
+Taking photos or videos in locker rooms or restrooms at any time - STEP 3: Suspension and Administrative Team conference with the student and parent/guardian - STEP 4: Exclusion or expulsion by the Principal